 Cheesy Potatoes with Real Potatoes Recipe with Optional Crunchy Topping

-These cheesy potatoes with real potatoes are so, so good and wonderful for special occasions.
+These cheesy potatoes are so, so good and wonderful for special occasions.
 They are so comforting and everyone loves them.
 They are even better homemade and it’s really not much harder to make them from scratch.

 - Prep Time: 20 minutes